 The introduction to both editions explains the editorial intentions:

 In submitting his Wentworth letter to the publisher of the Chicago Democrat, Joseph Smith made only one request: "All that I shall ask at his hands, is, that he publish the account entire, ungarnished, and without misrepresentation."
-In this book, we hope to have complied with this request.
-Here are six major collections of key Restoration documents, in their full authenticity and veracity.
+In this book, we hope to have complied with this request. [emphasis added] Here are six major collections of key Restoration documents, in their full authenticity and veracity.

 Obviously, Opening the Heavens is an editorial selection of material.
 The second edition is 507 pages long, plus the Index, and it includes a lot of commentary in addition to the original documents.
 Lyndon Cook's book David Whitmer Interviews alone is 262 pages long, so we can't expect the entirety of these interviews to be contained in Opening the Heavens.
 In fact, Opening the Heavens includes only about 15 pages of excerpts of David Whitmer's interviews and statements.